DeDust.io

 // Toncoin amount for the deposit amount: Int as coins;

-// Inlined fields of JettonDepositLiquidity Message without the opcode prefix poolType: Int as uint1; asset0: Asset; asset1: Asset; minimalLpAmount: Int as coins = 0; targetBalances0: Int as coins; targetBalances1: Int as coins; fulfillPayload: Cell? = null; rejectPayload: Cell? = null;}
+// Inlined fields of JettonDepositLiquidity message without the opcode prefix poolType: Int as uint1; asset0: Asset; asset1: Asset; minimalLpAmount: Int as coins = 0; targetBalances0: Int as coins; targetBalances1: Int as coins; fulfillPayload: Cell? = null; rejectPayload: Cell? = null;}

 const PoolTypeVolatile: Int = 0;const PoolTypeStable: Int = 1;